mvaki/innomedup/README.md

 Step 6.
 Open innomedup_release_v1_1.
 Before uploading the code to your ESP change the following lines:
 Also before uploading this sketch upload a simple sketch like Blink located in File->examples->01.Basics to make sure you have selected the right version of ESP32.
+For NOTIFICATION_EMAIL and USER_EMAIL you can use the gmail you created on step 5.
+Please send an email to innomedupgrc@gmail.com to request an API_KEY and a FIREBASE_PROJECT_ID

 #define NOTIFICATION_EMAIL "YourEmail@gmail.com"

 #define NOTIFICATION_PASSWORD "yourPassword"

 #define USER_EMAIL "YourEmail@gmail.com"

 #define USER_PASSWORD "yourPassword"

 #define SENDER_NAME "InnomedUP"

+#define API_KEY  "askForAPI"

+#define FIREBASE_PROJECT_ID "askForProjectID"

 Step 7.
 Upload to your ESP32